didi-hub97/didi-hub97/README.md

-### Hi there 👋
+##### Hi there 👋 I'm Dooshima Gbamwuan

-Welcome to my GitHub account
-I am a Data Scientist with knowledge of Python, R, for data wrangling, data analysis, data visualization
+I am a Data Scientist/Analyst with knowledge of Python, R, for data wrangling, data analysis, data visualization

 <!--
 **didi-hub97/didi-hub97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.